Welcome to Material Way

 What else am I doing these days?
 Note the pictures below.

-Some related Austin Energy update links: Nov.
+Some related Austin Energy update links: nice 2024 Generation Planning video from Austin Energy that devotes a few minutes to REACH program review , Nov.
 2021 REACH Update, a disappointing FPP announcement - where AE leans on REACH (too much?), 2020 REACH Update

 Trying to convince political leadership to acknowledge the issue, to take mitigating action, and embrace the idea that competitive markets not only make sense but can be good for us, is more challenging than it should be.
-We certainly seem more interested in protecting the corporate status quo than actually enabling competitive capitalism, but I find volunteering time to the task to be a rewarding if Sisyphean pursuit.
+We certainly seem more interested in protecting the corporate status quo than actually enabling competitive capitalism, solving problems, improving everyone's situation, but I find volunteering time to the task to be a rewarding if still Sisyphean pursuit.

 The US still has great opportunity for economic growth and world policy leadership on this issue - the net good of action looks large.
 Inaction simply looks silly - embracing all risk with no upside potential, while forfeiting many real benefits such as better near term pricing value for American fossil fuel products (the US enjoys high energy/carbon ratio natural resources - but we get no environmental bonus for these better raw fuels in the current market design).
 Pricing emissions at $0 perfectly socializes all risks and damages.
 Inaction is the path to maximize risk and damages - and unfortunately the one we are currently on.
 Taking action can address a number of physical, market, and social issues at the same time.
 Some links for consideration: